Skip to main content

 Cabaret (1972)

-Plot-wise, these anti-musicals would often follow the same narrative starting ground as their predecessors and only diverge in the final act, typically eschewing the standard happy endings for more downbeat “realistic” endings.
+Plot-wise, these anti-musicals would often follow the same narrative starting ground as their predecessors and only diverged in the final act, typically eschewing the standard happy endings for more downbeat “realistic” endings.
 Cabaret, for example, concludes with our leading lady undergoing an abortion as she sheds ties with the man she knows can never be happy with, this in itself a metaphor for her surrendering herself to the inevitability of the rise of Nazism in 1930s Germany.

 Eventually, these revisionist-musicals lost their novelty and died off, yet even in their wake traditional musicals never got back on their feet.
 They haven’t gone away completely, but movie musicals today are a rarity.
 Hollywood usually only premieres one or two a year, nothing at all like the near monopoly they had in their golden age.